 Drive young people’s personal development in the arts

 Gold Arts Award is the highest level at Level 3, and develops young people’s creativity, communication, planning, teamwork and leadership skills.
 The award is also recognised on the UCAS Tariff (35 points).
-Gold is available to young people aged 11 to 25.
+Gold has been designed for young people aged 16 to 25.

 Gold has two units – Unit 1: personal arts development and Unit 2: arts projects leadership.
 There are no entry requirements or set time limit for completing Gold Arts Award.
 It will take young people around 90 hours to complete, working with their adviser and independently.